Why should you use Positive Dog Training for your dog?

 I’ll discuss each of the techniques later in the post.

-Let’s start by making sure that we understand the various terms used when discussing dog training.
+Before we move on to Positive Dog Training solutions, let’s start by making sure that we understand the various terms used when discussing dog training.

 1.1 Classical Conditioning